therealnoof/terraform-aws-sslo/README.md

 You will need a BYOL SSLO key/license to properly spin this up.
 This is hardcoded in the f5_onboard.tmpl

-Prefix is set in the variables.tf, set this to make your SSLO objects unique: the default is set to my name: "noof" :)
+Prefix is set in the variables.tf, set this to make your SSLO objects unique: the default is set to: "demo"

 User=admin Password=f5Twister! , this is configured for demo/dev enviroments only, it is recommend that you use a secrets manager like Secrets or Vault